datacentricdesign/id5415/pages/exam-example.md

   * example (1)
 ```

+>Questions III and IV refer to Module 2

 III.
 Define and comment the skeleton of a Python class (1 point) with two attributes (1 point), a constructor (1 point) and two methods (1 point) to model a connected camera (4 points).

 IV.
 Explain in your words the role of a Git commit (2 points).

+>Questions V and VI refer to Module 3

 V. We want to capture inhabitant presence in the context of a connected lock.
 Pick two sensors and compare them based on the selection criteria (6 points)